24 Signs of Declining Health in Elderly Loved Ones

 No Longer Cooking

 If your loved ones have suddenly switched from home-cooked meals to frozen dinners, it could be a side effect of their declining health.
 Older adults may struggle with the cognitive skills and memory needed to plan a meal, drive to the grocery store and buy the correct items.
-They might also lack the physical energy and range of motion needed to prep, cook and wash up.
+They might also lack the physical energy and range of motion needed to prep, cook and wash up, and may require outside care services or a family caregiver to help them.

 Loss of Appetite